Stinoo01/MGM-gene-expression-prediction/README.md

-# Multilayer Graph Modeling of Gene Expression Data
+# Multilayer Graph Model for Gene Expression Classification from Epigenomic Data

 This repository contains the code for a multilayer graph-based framework to predict gene expression from histone modification data.